RacleRay/RaOS/README.md

 User land is safe because if something goes wrong the kernel is able to intervene.
 User land is in ring 3 privilege.

 > Kernel Land.
-Kernel land is when the processor is in it`s maximum privileged state.
-There`s also a high risk Of damage to the system if things go wrong.
+Kernel land is when the processor is in it\`s maximum privileged state.
+There\`s also a high risk of damage to the system if things go wrong.
 Kernel land is when the processor is in a privileged protection ring such as ring 0.

 Using paging the kernel can ensure all processes cannot access each others memory.
 User land code is unable to override this because its running in an unprivileged state.
 The instructions for switching pages are disabled.